-Alzheimer’s disease, a fatal illness, is the most common form of dementia accounting for 60 to 80 percent of dementia cases.
+The demographic development with an aging population and increasing life expectancy has led to a dramatic increase in the incidence of disease that affect the elderly such as various forms of dementia.
+Alzheimer’s disease, a fatal illness, is the most common form of dementia accounting for 60 to 80 percent of all diagnosed dementias.

-Alzheimer’s disease is estimated to cause 60 – 80 percent of all dementia cases and is thus the most common dementia condition with onset in adulthood.
-(Source: Alzheimer’s Association.
+Alzheimer’s disease is estimated to cause 60 – 80 percent of all dementia cases and is thus the most common dementia condition with onset in adulthood (Alzheimer’s Association.
 2018 Alzheimer’s Disease Facts and Figures.
 Alzheimer’s & Dementia 2018;14(3):367-429).
+It is estimated that 30 million people worldwide suffer from Alzheimer’s disease today and the number is expected to triple in 30 years.

 Alzheimer’s disease is currently diagnosed by clinical investigation, tests of cognitive function, brain imaging and measurement of biomarkers in cerebrospinal fluid.
+In Alzheimer’s disease significantly elevated levels of amyloid beta can be detected in the brain with positron emission tomography (PET) already at the prodromal stage of the disease.
 The diagnostic procedure also includes the exclusion of other dementing diseases.

 There is currently no cure or treatment that can stop the disease progression.
 Only symptomatic treatments are currently available on the market.